soundpress/RulesOfNYC/docs/c13/index.rst

 (a)  The names of persons selected for a waiting list created pursuant to this rule shall be entered on each list for which they apply with their address of record as known to the Department through mobile food vendor license records, or with any updated address provided to the Department on the waiting list application form.
 Thereafter, it shall be the responsibility of each person placed on a waiting list to provide written notification to the Department of any change of address.
 The Department shall provide written confirmation of its receipt of such address change notification.
 The Department's written confirmation of its receipt of a change of address notification shall constitute proof that such notification was provided to the Department.

 (b) Failure to provide change of address information or, when requested, proof of the Department's confirmation of receipt of such written notification, may result in the loss of a person's waiting list position(s) and such person's eligibility to apply for a fresh fruits and vegetables permit pursuant to § 17-307(b)(4) of the Administrative Code.
-Such person shall be deemed to have abandoned his or her place(s) on any of these borough specific fresh fruits and vegetables waiting list(s) and shall not be eligible for a fresh fruits and vegetables permit unless such person participates in the process of list establishment pursuant to §§ 26-03 through 26-07 of this Chapter, except that § 26-06(b) shall not apply.
+Such person shall be deemed to have abandoned his or her place(s) on any of these borough specific fresh fruits and vegetables waiting list(s) and shall not be eligible for a fresh fruits and vegetables permit unless such person participates in the process of list establishment pursuant to 24 RCNY §§ 26-03 through 26-07, except that 24 RCNY § 26-06(b) shall not apply.